10 Health Benefits Of Neem Leaves, How To Use, & Side Effects

 How Do Neem Leaves Benefit Your Health?

-Neem leaves can help treat a variety of disorders related to the heart, skin, and liver due to their antioxidant activity.
 They are effective against pathogenic bacteria, fungi, and viruses.
 The leaf extracts could be a popular option for managing diabetes as well.

 1. Possess Antioxidant Effects

-According to studies, the extracts of the neem leaf, flower, and bark have predominant antioxidant properties.
 Polyphenols like azadirachtin and nimbolide are majorly responsible for this effect.
 They scavenge free radicals from your body and prevent them from damaging vital tissues and organs (1).

-Thus, using neem leaves or their extracts can reduce the risk of atherosclerosisi XAccumulation of plaque (fats and cholesterol) in and on the walls of arteries causing them to constrict and obstruct blood flow. , cancers, diabetes, cirrhosisi XChronic condition affecting the liver that is characterized by tissue thickness, inflammation, and cell degradation. , and other inflammatory ailments.
+Thus, using neem leaves or their extracts can reduce the risk of atherosclerosisi Accumulation of plaque (fats and cholesterol) in and on the walls of arteries causing them to constrict and obstruct blood flow. , cancers, diabetes, cirrhosisi Chronic condition affecting the liver that is characterized by tissue thickness, inflammation, and cell degradation. , and other inflammatory ailments.
 Dried neem leaves also have shown to boost immunity in animal studies (1).

 2. May Help Manage Diabetes And Hypoglycemia